petergithub/notes/01Technology/ubuntuNotes.md

 2     write
 1     execute

-#### NTFS permission The mode is determined by the partition''s mount options
+#### NTFS permission The mode is determined by the partition's mount options

 bash script.sh    #You can always explicitly invoke the script interpreter